-- Alpha-1-antitrypsin (AAT) is a protein produced in the liver that protects the body's tissues from being damaged by infection-fighting agents released by its immune system.
+- Alpha-1-antitrypsin (AAT) is a protein produced by the liver that protects the lungs from inflammation and damage caused by inhaling irritants such as tobacco or wildfire smoke.

 - There is no cure, but treatment can help people with AAT deficiency manage their symptoms and live a better life.

 Alpha-1 antitrypsin (AAT) deficiency puts you at greater risk for lung, liver or skin disease.
 AAT is normally produced in the liver and travels through the blood to protect the lungs and liver from inflammation.
 AAT deficiency is genetic.
 Affected individuals inherit a copy of the abnormal gene from each parent.
 Generally if you have at least one normal copy of the gene, your AAT levels will be adequate.
 There are different types of genetic mutations that can determine the severity of this disease.
 The lower the level of circulating AAT protein, the greater the risk of disease.

 If you have AAT deficiency and you are exposed to irritants such as smoke, air pollution or dust, your lungs can become more easily damaged.
 This damage can make it harder to breathe and puts you at greater risk of emphysema, a type of chronic obstructive lung disease (COPD).
 Not everyone with AAT deficiency develops emphysema, but anyone who has a family member who has AAT deficiency or was diagnosed with COPD in their 40s or 50s should be tested for alpha-1 lung disease.
 Even if you have one functioning copy of the AAT gene, exposure to lung pollutants like smoke will cause loss of lung function at a greater rate than in persons without the gene mutation.